Is Open Shelving Right for Your Kitchen?

 Aesthetic reasons are often what draw people to open shelving in the first place.
 Removing 12" deep upper cabinets can dramatically change how a kitchen feels.
 Instead of a wall of doors closing in the space, the full height of the wall becomes part of the design.

-Open shelves help kitchens feel lighter, less formal, and more connected to adjacent rooms—especially in older homes where natural light and original details are worth highlighting.
+Open shelves help kitchens feel lighter, less formal, and more connected to adjacent rooms, especially in older Portland homes where natural light and original architectural details are worth preserving.

 For a Laurelhurst Craftsman home Arciform opted for walnut shelves with brass brackets to keep the space feeling bright and open.